typelevel/typelevel.github.com/posts/2018-05-09-product-with-serializable.md

 ---

-A somewhat common scala idiom is to make an `abstract` type extend `Product with Serializable`.
+A somewhat common Scala idiom is to make an `abstract` type extend `Product with Serializable`.
 There isn't an obvious reason to do this, and people have asked me a number of times why I've done this.
 While I don't think that `Product` or `Serializable` are particularly good abstractions, there's a reason that I extend them.

 Let's say that I'm writing a simple enum-like `Status` type: